Carl Romme: Biography

 Romme again worked as a lawyer in Amsterdam from January 1940 until June 1946.
-On 10 May 1940 Nazi Germany invaded the Netherlands and the government fled to London to escape the German occupation.
+During the German invasion of the Netherlands on 10 May 1940, the government fled to London to escape German occupation.
 During World War II Romme continued to work as a lawyer.
 In December 1941 Romme was arrested and detained in Amsterdam and was released in January 1942.
-On 4 May 1942 Romme was arrested again and detained in Sint-Michielsgestel but was released four days later on 7 May 1942.
-Following the end of World War II Romme became actively involved with politics again and was one of the primary initiators for reforming the Roman Catholic State Party.
-On 22 December 1945 the Roman Catholic State Party was renamed as the Catholic People's Party, Romme was one of the co-founders and was selected as the first Leader of the Catholic People's Party and the Lijsttrekker (top candidate) of the Catholic People's Party for the election of 1946 on 10 January 1946.
-The Catholic People's Party had 31 seats in the House of House of Representatives previously held by the Roman Catholic State Party and made a small win, gaining 1 seat and remained the largest party and now had 32 seats in the House of Representatives.
-Romme was elected again as a Member of the House of Representatives and became the Parliamentary leader of the Catholic People's Party in the House of Representatives on 4 June 1946.
-Romme served continuously as Leader and Parliamentary leader for the next 15 years and was Lijsttrekker for the elections of 1948, 1952, 1956 and 1959.
+On 4 May 1942 Romme was arrested again and detained in Kamp Sint-Michielsgestel but was released four days later on 7 May 1942.
+Following the end of World War II, Romme became actively involved in politics again, and was one of the primary initiators for reforming the Roman Catholic State Party.
+On 22 December 1945 the party was renamed as the Catholic People's Party, and as one of its co-founders, Romme was selected as the first Leader of the Catholic People's Party and the lead candidate of the party for the 1946 general election on 10 January 1946.
+The Catholic People's Party had 31 seats in the House of House of Representatives previously held by the Roman Catholic State Party and won slightly, gaining one seat.
+It remained the largest party and now had 32 seats in the House of Representatives.
+Romme was elected again to the House of Representatives and became his party's parliamentary leader in the House on 4 June 1946.
+Romme served continuously as party leader and parliamentary leader for the next 15 years and was lead candidate for the 1948, 1952, 1956 and 1959 general elections.